vincenteof/vincenteof-obsidian/400 - Zettelkasten/Avoid Swot Mind.md

 # Avoid Swot Mind

-This kind of mind can be described as: Try to elim
+Swot mindset can be described as: Try to eliminate all kinds of uncertainty.
+But both good timing and luck is not predictable and can only be found by trial and error.